How to Figure out your Values

 Health/Vitality is Mr. Robbins #1 value.

 For some people, Love/warmth may be more important than their health.
-And that’s okay.
-Knowing that is the most important part.
-This helps us design the other aspects into our life.
-Which leads to overall fulfillment.
+And that’s okay., the goal here is to discover.

 To see a more extensive list of values, Scott Jefferey has put together a comprehensive list here.

 STEP 3: Write down your list of Values